Organic mattresses are getting pretty popular, and these 6 are the best

 More expensive

-Deciding on the features you want in a mattress can be tough, but there are no compromises to be found when it comes to the Birch Natural mattress by Helix: besides a lengthy list of environmental certifications, it sleeps cool and uses specific densities to create the right amount of pressure relief for a night of comfortable sleep.
+Deciding on the features you want in a mattress can be tough, but there are no compromises to be found when it comes to the Birch Natural mattress by Helix: Besides a lengthy list of environmental certifications, it sleeps cool and uses specific densities to create the right amount of pressure relief for a night of comfortable sleep.

 The eco-factor

 The Birch Natural mattress has environmental standards and certifications comparable to other latex hybrid mattresses, including GOTS and Greenguard-GOLD certifications.
 What's different?
 The ones made from wool, organic, of course.
-Unlike sustainable sister mattresses too, this one has excellent edge support too, thanks in part to the pocket coils at the bottom of the mattress, which are designed to be sturdier around the edge.
+Unlike sustainable sister mattresses, this one has excellent edge support too, thanks in part to the pocket coils at the bottom of the mattress, which are designed to be sturdier around the edge.
 There's also top-tier motion isolation, because of the wool layer that's designed to retain its shape — you won't be disturbed by the comings and goings of your sleeping partner.

 In review

 Our reviewer Kaitlin slept on this bed when she was 8 months pregnant and determined that it is on the firmer spectrum of medium, making it ideal for stomach and back sleepers.
 If you desire to go even softer, a plush pillowtop topper is available as an add-on.
-It also sleeps cool and eliminated her husband's back pain, making for a winning combination.
+It also sleeps cool and eliminates her husband's back pain, making for a winning combination.

 Read our full Birch Natural mattress review